joelbloch/poc-k8s/app/k8s/azure/readme.md

 ## 5 - Test
 Once deployed, the following APIs can be accessed:

+Replace the <ipAddress> by the Ingress Service public address found at the precedent step.

 `http://<ipAddress>/webserver/ping`           => "Pong from Web Server" from Web Server pod `http://<ipAddress>/stateless/ping`           => "Pong from Applicaiton Server" from App Server Stateless pod